willstMSFT/microsoft-365-docs/microsoft-365/commerce/licenses/downloads-faq1.md

 Customers can often resolve issues without assistance by using [Microsoft technical documentation](https://learn.microsoft.com) or self-help articles like [How to install Office LTSC installation files not found in VLSC](/office/troubleshoot/installation/how-to-download-office-install-not-in-vlsc).

 Alternatively, you can [create a Microsoft technical support case](https://support.microsoft.com/oas).
-If your organization hasn't bought a support plan, a fee might apply.
+If your organization didn't buy a support plan, a fee might apply.

 ### Volume licensing support

-Volume Licensing Services can help you navigate the VL experience in Microsoft 365 admin center, and confirm the availability of specific download files in the VL catalogue.
+Volume Licensing Services can help you navigate the VL experience in Microsoft 365 admin center, and confirm the availability of specific download files in the VL catalog.

-Submit a case via Microsoft 365 admin center > **Help & Support** or, if you are unable to access the admin center, see [Contacting volume licensing support](/licensing/contact-us).
+Submit a case via Microsoft 365 admin center > **Help & Support** or, if you're unable to access the admin center, see [Contacting volume licensing support](/licensing/contact-us).

 > [!NOTE]
 > Creating your support case online before your phone support is faster, as your contact information is captured upfront and you immediately receive a case number to give to our support team when you call.